UTH

 Service-learning Opportunities

-We are looking to market small-scale (one day; multi-day; weekend) Service-learning Opportunities to interested students.
+We are looking to market small-scale (one-day; multi-day, weekend) service-learning opportunities to interested students.
 These can include, but are not limited to, volunteer efforts to support a program or event, deliver presentations, and survey facilitation.

-Short- and Long-term Projects
+Long-term Fellowship Projects

 Graduate Fellowships (12-24 months)